pamareel/PAC-Project-Demo/README.md

 * "find_Gini_GPU.py" give a result as a table named “Gini_drugs_GPU”.
 * "find_Gini_TPU.py" give a result as a table named “Gini_drugs_TPU”.

-Note that the result from Python code will be in ".xlsx" file which is needed to be converted again to ".csv" file for using in our project.
+The result from Python code will be in ".xlsx" file which is needed to be converted again to ".csv" file for using in our project.

 3. Additional data table. (https://drive.google.com/open?id=189K7H0eZH557CyJRnfUgaLxZXN-7-k_t)